 It’s possible to find complete peace and tranquility in London, if you know where to look.
-Freelance writer and lifelong London expert Mark Wood takes us on a journey through London’s calmer locales from north to south, east to west, and exposes the other side(s) of the metropolis”¦
+We take a journey through the capital’s calmer locales from north to south, east to west, and reveal the other side(s) of the metropolis.

-While the well-trodden tourist routes of the city – the bustling West End, Theatreland, and historic castles, palaces, churches and cathedrals – have much to recommend them, it can be surprisingly easy to take time out from the centre and the crowds.
-Out in the real London there are some oases of calm that are every bit as historically fascinating, culturally compelling and plain good fun as anything the centre has to offer.
+While the well-trodden tourist attractions of the city – the West End, Theatreland, historic castles, palaces, churches and cathedrals – have much to recommend them, it can be surprisingly easy to take time out from the centre and the crowds.
+Out in the real London are oases of calm just as historically fascinating, culturally compelling and plain good fun as anything the centre has to offer.

 North London: Highgate

-Situated high above glorious Hampstead Heath (well worth a ramble, especially in the summer months) lies the historic suburb of Highgate.
-Long beloved by some of the city’s wealthiest citizens and celebrities past and present (residents have included Victoria Wood, George Michael and Peter Sellers) Highgate retains a quietly grand and uniquely enigmatic atmosphere while being a mere 20 minute tube ride from the centre of town.
+Situated high above glorious Hampstead Heath (well worth a ramble, especially in the summer months) lies the handsome neighbourhood of Highgate.
+Long beloved by some of the city’s wealthiest citizens and celebrities past and present (residents have included Victoria Wood, George Michael and Peter Sellers) Highgate retains a quietly grand and enigmatic atmosphere while being a mere 20 minute tube ride from the centre of town.

-Finally, Kenwood House at the northern edge of the Heath is home to Guinness family member Lord Iveagh’s art collection, bequeathed to the nation at his death in 1927.
-Situated within the elegant 17th Century stately home, Kenwood’s galleries contain works by Vermeer, Rembrandt, Gainsborough and Reynolds, while its landscaped gardens have sculptures of special significance by Henry Moore and Barbara Hepworth.
+At the northern edge of Hampstead Heath, Kenwood House is home to Guinness family member Lord Iveagh’s art collection, bequeathed to the nation upon his death in 1927.
+Situated within the elegant 17th-century stately home, Kenwood’s galleries contain works by Vermeer, Rembrandt, Gainsborough and Reynolds, while its landscaped gardens have sculptures of special significance by Henry Moore and Barbara Hepworth.

 South London: Dulwich

-A dead cert contender for London’s best-kept secret, this affluent, slightly Bohemian area is home to some of the most impressive attractions.
-Although officially recognised as two quite distinct localities, East and West Dulwich are connected by historic Dulwich Village with its high street of independent shops and by the huge (72 acre) Dulwich Park.
-The Village is especially good for organic food shopping while the park is a grand place for a picnic.
+A dead cert contender for London’s best south-of-the-river jaunt, this affluent, slightly Bohemian area is home to some of the capital’s most impressive attractions.
+Although officially recognised as two quite distinct localities, East and West Dulwich are connected by historic Dulwich Village with its high street of independent shops and by the vast Dulwich Park.
+The Village is especially good for organic food shopping, while the park is a grand place for a picnic.

 The free and family-friendly Horniman Museum specialises in natural history, musical instruments and world cultures and offers a whole range of arts and crafts activities for children that are a godsend for parents during school holidays.

-Fast getting a reputation as the epicentre of good eating in South London, East Dulwich’s Lordship Lane is home to Franklin’s, a universally lauded bistro that locals claim is London’s – if not England’s – finest.
-For foodies, this bustling strip contains a quite staggering selection of great bars, restaurants and gastropubs offering cuisines ranging from Indian to Modern British to Spanish and good old Fish & Chips.
-In the latter category you could do a lot worse than sample the daily fresh fish on offer at The Sea Cow.
+With a reputation as the epicentre of good eating in South London, East Dulwich’s Lordship Lane is home to Franklin’s, a universally lauded bistro that locals claim is London’s – if not England’s – finest.
+For foodies, this bustling strip contains a quite staggering selection of great bars, restaurants and gastropubs offering cuisines ranging from Indian to Modern British to Spanish and good old fish & chips.

 East London: Epping Forest